Be3751/aca-otel-tracing/README.md

 # Microservice Communication with OpenTelemetry Tracing

-This repository demonstrates how to build microservices that communicate reliably and securely.
-It also showcases how to instrument these services with OpenTelemetry and Azure Monitor Distro (AzMon Distro) for distributed tracing and observability.
+This repository demonstrates how to build microservices that communicate and showcases how to instrument these services with OpenTelemetry and Azure Monitor Distro (AzMon Distro) for distributed tracing and observability.

 ## Inspiration

-This repository is inspired by the [Azure Samples repository](https://github.com/Azure-Samples/svc-invoke-dapr-python), which demonstrates microservice communication using Dapr.
+This repository is inspired by the [Azure-Samples/svc-invoke-dapr-python](https://github.com/Azure-Samples/svc-invoke-dapr-python), which demonstrates microservice communication using Dapr.
 However, this implementation focuses on using OpenTelemetry to trace service-to-service communication between the following services:
 - **Checkout Service**: Initiates the order process.
 - **Order Service**: Processes the order.
 - **Receipt Service**: Generates a receipt for the order.